idosal/assistant-chat-gpt/README.md

 4. Follow the steps in the "Local Install" section above (with the resulting `/build/chrome.zip`).

 ## Roadmap
-- [X] Turn popup into a chat with session history.
+- [X] Turn popup into a chat with the session history.
+- [X] Support more languages.
+- [X] Customize trigger phrase.
 - [ ] Improve code playbacks.
-- [ ] Support more languages.
-- [ ] Make trigger configurable.
 - [ ] Beautify tab UI.

 ## Contribution